hecko-yes/hecko.my.to/about/index.md

 <summary markdown="span">sexuality: **ace**-ish</summary>
 more specifically [aegosexual](https://www.lgbtqia.wiki/wiki/Aegosexual), meaning i enjoy the idea of sexytimes but actually *doing* it is a no thanks

-romanticity-wise i'm not sure but am taken
+romanticity-wise i'm not sure but am taken (brionna 💜)
 </details>

 <details>